Motayassa/Motayassa/README.md

 </div>

 ## About me
-I am an individual entrepreneur in the field of sociology :earth_asia: and public opinion research :firecracker:.
-I decided to start my path in the programming profession, which is my soul :floppy_disk: 🖇.<br>
+I decided to start my path in the programming profession, which is my soul :floppy_disk: 🖇.
+I am an individual entrepreneur in the field of sociology :earth_asia: and public opinion research :firecracker:.<br>
-Currently studying SQL- basic, Django and DRF frameworks.<br>
+Currently studying MySQL, Django and DRF frameworks.<br>
 Trying to improve my English 🈵 (A2 level).
 After the first job and learning the basics of the profession, I am planning to continue studying new technologies, there is a great interest in C/C# and data analysis using Python.<br>
 I have a fairly wide range of interests - history, philosophy, sociology, travel :footprints:, politics :speaking_head:, technology, playing musical instruments, coffee, board games, and more<br>